linebender/druid/CONTRIBUTING.md

-Because the final application chooses the sub-dependency versions and they are most likely going to be higher than the minimum that is specified in our `Cargo.toml` file, we need to make sure that druid works properly with these newer versions.
+Because the final application chooses the sub-dependency versions and they are most likely going to be higher than the minimum that is specified in our `Cargo.toml` file, we need to make sure that Druid works properly with these newer versions.
-Yes according to [semver] rules they should work, but library authors make mistakes and it won't be a good experience or a sign of druid quality if a new developer adds druid as a dependency and it won't even compile.
+Yes according to [semver] rules they should work, but library authors make mistakes and it won't be a good experience or a sign of Druid's quality if a new developer adds Druid as a dependency and it won't even compile.
 For that reason our CI testing always uses the highest version that is still compatible.
-This mimics what a new developer would experience when they start using druid.
+This mimics what a new developer would experience when they start using Druid.

 What about the the minimum supported version or all the versions between the minimum and maximum?
 It is not practical for us to test all the combinations of possible sub-dependency versions.